Vars-Ulrich/quartz/public/Information Technology/Synchronous vs asynchronous replication.md

 icon:
 aliases:
 ---
 Replication is a process used to duplicate data from one location to another to ensure consistency and availability in distributed systems.
 Two primary methods of replication are synchronous replication and asynchronous replication.
-Each has its own advantages and disadvantages, making them suitable for different use cases.
+Each hxas its own advantages and disadvantages, making them suitable for different use cases.
 Here’s an in-depth comparison of the two methods:

 ### Synchronous Replication